samkaradag/oracle2postgres-schema-validator/README.md

 # Database Comparison Utility

 This utility streamlines the process of comparing the schemas and code objects of Oracle and Postgres databases.
-This utility can be useful for heterogenous migrations from Oracle to Postgres or vice-versa to check whether all the objects i.e: PLSQL, tables, columns, data types, indexes, views, columns, sequences are migrated.
+This utility can be useful for homogenous and heterogenous migrations from Oracle to Postgres or vice-versa to check whether all the objects i.e: PLSQL, tables, columns, data types, indexes, views, columns, sequences are migrated.
 It can leverage Google BigQuery or any Postgres database as a staging environment to load analyze metadata.

 Currently it supports following database types and comparison modes: